linebender/rfcs/rfcs/0007-pass-spec.md

 We should add a `compose()` method to the WidgetTrait, a `WidgetPod::compose` method, a `ComposeCtx` type, a `RenderRoot::root_compose()` method, etc.

-The `ParentWindowOrigin` lifecyle event should be replaced by this compose pass.
+The `ParentWindowOrigin` lifecycle event should be replaced by this compose pass.

 Context types should get a `request_compose()` method.